abhinav-2812/OpenGL-JetPackJoyride/README.md

 obstacles/enemies as they have penalties.
 Objective of the game is to maximize score by collecting coins.

+## How to run
+Enter the command "./graphics_asgn1" on the terminal in the output folder.

+## Controls
++ Left arrow: Move Left
++ Right arrow: Move Right
++ SPACE: Move Up
++ B: Throw water balloons
++ Mouse scroll-wheel: Zooming

 ## Objects
 + Player: The main character of the game, who can navigate through the world and has 3 lives initially, with each life having 100 health.